reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 Before you run the program, think about what will happen.
 Then, run it, and see if you were right!

 The program should print out either "rock", "paper", or "scissors".
-Run it a couple times to see what happens!
+Run it a couple of times to see what happens!

 ## Level 4 - A Robot Arena